The Perfect 3 Day Taipei Itinerary

 If you're interested in modern art, then Taipei's Museum of Contemporary Art is a must-visit attraction.

-Here, you'll discover exhibits on modernity, creativity, and artistic experiments.
+Here, you can discover exhibits on modernity, creativity, and artistic experiments.
 The museum opened in 2001 and was the first in Taiwan to feature only contemporary art.
-It contains mostly Taiwanese artists' works, but it recently became recognized globally for its exhibits on international projects.
+It contains primarily Taiwanese artists' works but recently became recognized globally for its exhibits on international projects.

 Along with the exciting artworks housed here, the Museum's architecture is notable.
 The Japanese-era building, which was previously the Taipei City Hall, is designed in a historical colonial style with a red brick exterior and white framed windows.